SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 Discord opens the box and sees the wrapping paper was put on the inside of the box.

-"What a nice touch, the inside of a box rarely gets such love."
-Discord says before he unwraps the inside of the box.
+"What a nice touch, the inside of a box rarely gets such love," Discord says before he unwraps the inside of the box.

 Fluttershy giggles as she opens her gift.